-Awesomely strategic content - amazing blog posts, emails, videos, and more - can get complicated.
+Strategic content that converts - amazing blog posts, emails, videos, and more - can get complicated quick.

-If the only planning you do is working headlines and topics on your editorial calendar, you might still be diving into content creation too unprepared.
+If the only planning you do is planning topics on your editorial calendar, you're still diving into content creation too unprepared.

 THAT'S why your empty Google Doc feels so overwhelming.